Ale-Deto04/SnippetGuard/README.md

       19 # device = torch.device("cpu")
       20 # model.to(device)
       ```
-If you don’t have a GPU or drivers, just leave it commented to run on CPU.

 ---

 ## Future Developments

-Potential future improvements for SnippetGuard include optimizing the parsing and segmentation of code chunks to enhance accuracy and efficiency.
+Potential future improvements for SnippetGuard include **optimizing the parsing and segmentation** of code chunks to enhance accuracy and efficiency.

-Another important direction is to expand the model’s knowledge base, enabling it to analyze vulnerabilities in additional programming languages beyond Python.
+Another important direction is to **expand the model’s knowledge base**, enabling it to analyze vulnerabilities in additional programming languages beyond Python.

-A possible future development could be the integration of generative AI to suggest safe fixes for vulnerable code snippets; however, this would make the program slower and heavier, moving away from the original lightweight design of the project.
+A possible future development could be the integration of **generative AI to suggest safe fixes** for vulnerable code snippets; however, this would make the program slower and heavier, moving away from the original lightweight design of the project.

----

-If you have any questions or want to contribute, feel free to open an issue or submit a pull request!